MrBrunotte/worldofshape/README.md

 * The **Change Order** button redirects the user back to the cart to delete an item.
 * The user inserts the "Payment Details" and "Card Details" before submitting payment.
   * If something with the payment is wrong the message "We Were Unable To Take Payment With That Card!" will be displayed and the user is redirected to the checkout page.
-  * If the payment is ok
+  * If the payment is ok the user will be redirected to the homepage and a message will be shown that states _**"You have successfully paid"**_

 _**Error** pages:_